Breast Implant Choices -7 Options for Implant Surgery

 7 Options for your Breast Implants and Surgery

-After choosing your Plastic Surgeon, a big step – the next things you’ll consider for your breast implant surgery is:
+After choosing your Plastic Surgeon, a big step – the next things you’ll consider for your breast implant surgery is the:

-- the breast implant placement – above the muscle, below the muscle or dual plane (Between the muscle)
+Breast implant placement – either, above the muscle, below the muscle or dual plane (Between the muscle)

 The following describes these 7 options in more detail.

-1. Silicon or Saline Filled Implants? – What is a breast implant made of?
+1. Silicone or Saline Filled Implants? – What is a breast implant made of?

-There are primarily two of breast-implant fill material
+There are primarily two of breast-implant fill materials;

-Another option is fat transfer or fat grafting, but this tends to only give small increases and many procedures may be required, so it could end up costly with less volume than you’re seeking for your breast enlargement.
-Ask Dr Wyten about your options when you attend a no-obligation consultation – she’ll go over the PROS and CONS of different types of implants that will best suit your surgery objectives, current skin/breast tissues, and overall physique.
-What’s more popular for Breast Enlargement – Saline or Silicone Breast Implants?
 Saline-filled implants gained a bit of popularity about two decades ago.
 People thought it might be a more natural approach as it used saltwater, but today, most patients and surgeons prefer silicone breast implants for numerous reasons.
-So these are the more popular option for Breast Augmentation at the current time, and these can provide give shapely, natural-looking breast results.
-A large majority of Specialist Plastic Surgeons in Australia, and patients and Surgeons around the world, are found to predominantly prefer to use SILICONE implants because of their:
+So Silicone is currently the more popular option for Breast Augmentation, as it can provide shapely, natural-looking breast results.
+A large majority of Specialist Plastic Surgeons not only in Australia but around the world, are found to predominantly prefer to use SILICONE implants because of their;

-- Which implants your surgeon believes will get the desired results
+Which implants your surgeon believes will get you the you want.

 Saline is considered safer, due to the fact that the body can absorb saline if a rupture occurs.
-They can also be adjusted by your surgeon to get the right size for your body.
+Your surgeon can also adjust them to get the right size for your body.
 However, many do not like the feel of saline implants.
 Some patients feel silicone provides a more natural feel.
 Saline, on the other hand, runs the risk of a waterbed effect, where the skin can ripple with the movement of the saline.
 Silicone implants are also available in a wider range of sizes and textures.
-However, if silicone ruptures you will need to have your implants removed and replaced immediately.
+However, if silicone ruptures you will need to undergo an implant removal and replacement immediately.

 Pros and Cons of Silicone Gel vs Saline Filled Implants

-- Silicone implants have a lower incidence of rippling compared to saline-filled implants due to the consistency of the silicone gel.
+Silicone implants have a lower incidence of rippling in comparison to implants with a saline-filling due to the consistency of the silicone gel.

-- These implants tend not to deflate, but they can rupture in rare instances.
-Cohesive gel contents in modern implants, such as those by Motiva and Mentor, are designed NOT to migrate if there is a rupture (ruptures are, fortunately, not a frequent occurrence and many women have intact breast implants for many years and decades).
+These implants tend not to deflate, but they can rupture in rare instances.
+Cohesive gel contents in modern implants, such as those by Motiva and Mentor, are designed NOT to migrate if there is a rupture.

-- If gel-filled implants do leak or rupture, there is an increased risk of capsule contracture or hardening of the breast (see Risks to consider).
+If implants with a gel-filling do leak or rupture, the risk of capsule contracture or hardening of the breast increases (see Risks to consider).